-- 1. Increasing the number of individuals from the above-listed groups working at Bask's facilities and providing tools to ensure their success; at least 10% of Bask's workforce will be comprised of individuals from the above-listed groups; and - 2.
-Increasing the number of individuals from the above-listed groups in management and executive positions at Bask and providing tools to ensure their success; at least 5% of Bask's management and executive positions will be held by individuals from the above-listed groups.
+- 1. Increasing the number of individuals from the above-listed groups working at Bask's facilities and providing tools to ensure their success; at least 10% of Bask's workforce will be comprised of veterans ; and - 2.
+Increasing the number of individuals from the above-listed groups in management and executive positions at Bask and providing tools to ensure their success; at least 50% of Bask's management and executive positions will be held by individuals from the above-listed groups.